Discover the Majestic Pointe du Nant Cruet

 The most difficult route is a via ferrata up the north face.
 This route is the longest and most challenging of the three.
 It requires advanced technical climbing skills and is not recommended for inexperienced climbers.

 The Normal Route

-The normal route to the top of Thurwieserspitze is a challenging climb that requires a good level of fitness and experience.
-The route begins at the base of the mountain, located at 46.495742, 10.524882.
-From there, climbers ascend the steep slopes of the mountain, passing through a variety of terrain including scree, snow, and rock.
-Along the way, climbers will encounter several notable features, such as the Granatspitze and the Granatgrat.
-The route culminates at the summit of Thurwieserspitze, where climbers are rewarded with stunning views of the surrounding area.
-However, it is important to note that routes and conditions can change, so it is always best to ask local guides for the most up-to-date information.
+The normal route to the top of Pointe du Nant Cruet is a challenging climb that requires a good level of fitness and experience.
+The route starts from the village of La Thuile, located at 45.527021, 6.996946.
+From there, the route follows a steep path up the mountain, with several sections of scrambling and exposed sections.
+The route is marked with cairns and is relatively easy to follow.
+The summit offers stunning views of the surrounding area.
+It is important to note that routes and conditions can change, so it is best to ask local guides for the most up-to-date information.